xlincw0w/Trv-agency-Api/README.md

-# T-Agency backend server using nodejs
+# Trv Agency api server using nodejs

  Note that you need to initialise a postgresql database in order to get 100% working plateform.